CSCfi/csc-user-guide/docs/data/moving/rsync.md

-## Using rsync for data transfer and synchronization

 **Rsync** is a data transport tool that can be used much like the scp command.
 When transferring data, `rsync` checks the difference between the source and target files and only transfers the parts that have changed.
 This makes `rsync` suitable for: